FAForever/faf-java-server/readme.md

-# Spring Boot based FAF-Server Prototype
+# Spring Boot based FAF-Server

-This is a prototype of a Spring Boot based server application for Forged Alliance Forever.
+This is a reimplementation of the  [Forged Alliance Forever](https://www.faforever.com/)'s server application.

+It aims to abstract the communication protocol as far as possible in order to stay compatible with current server's legacy protocol, while at the same time allowing new protocols to be added and supported simultaneously.

+## How to run

+### Prerequisites

+In order to run this software, you need to set up a [FAF database](https://github.com/FAForever/db).

+### From source

-## How to run from source
+In order to run the application from source code:

 1. Clone the repository
 1. Import the project into IntelliJ